 What Is Genetic Screening?

 Genetic screening is a process used to determine a child's risk of inheriting certain diseases or birth defects from his or her parents.
 Couples planning to have a baby might be concerned about illnesses that have occurred in family members.
-The best time to have a genetic screening done is before you get pregnant, but it can also be done during your first prenatal visit or later in your pregnancy.
+The best time to have genetic screening is before a pregnancy, but it can also be done at specific time points during a pregnancy.

 There are several tests that look for different genetic disorders.